-Camden Health Profile 2014: Health profile data and information collated for you by Public Health England.
+Public Health England Camden Profile 2018: Health profile data and information collated for you by Public Health England.

 Public Health Outcomes Framework Tool: an interactive tool that enables you to analyse and cross-reference various health outcomes and indicators for the Camden local authority and compare these to national trends.

 Mental Health Public Health Profile Data Tool: A similar tool to above but focused on mental health data and information.

 Healthy Lives: is a beta website from Public Health England developed from the original Longer Lives web tool.
 The site features information about diabetes, high blood pressure and the NHS Health Check

 Local Health: developed by Public Health England, Local Health gives you access to interactive maps and reports at a small level.
 It also includes indicators at both Ward and Clinical Commissioning level.

 Data & Knowledge Gateway: A single point of access to data and analysis tools from Public Health England.

 Children and Families

 Camden Children’s Plan: sets out how the children’s trust will work together to improve outcomes for children and young people in Camden.